apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - Caution!
 FNCM External share - login issues, do not configure, otherwise other capabilities will break as well - waiting for fixes here.
 - Workflow Server and Workstream Services - this is a dev deployment.
 BAW Authoring and (BAW + IAWS) are mutually exclusive in single project.

-Keep in mind that the platform contains DB2 which is licensed with Standard Edition license available from CP4BA and it must adhere to the *Additional IBM DB2 Standard Edition Detail* in official license information at http://www-03.ibm.com/software/sla/sladb.nsf/doclookup/F2925E0D5C24EAB4852586FE0060B3CC?OpenDocument.
+Keep in mind that the platform contains DB2 which is licensed with Standard Edition license available from CP4BA and it must adhere to the *Additional IBM DB2 Standard Edition Detail* in official license information at http://www-03.ibm.com/software/sla/sladb.nsf/doclookup/F2925E0D5C24EAB4852586FE0060B3CC?OpenDocument (or its newer revision).

-Keep in mind that this deployment contains capabilities which are not eligible to run on Worker Nodes covered by CP4BA OCP Restricted licenses.
+Keep in mind that this deployment contains capabilities (the ones which are not bundled with CP4BA) which are not eligible to run on Worker Nodes covered by CP4BA OCP Restricted licenses.
 More info on https://www.ibm.com/docs/en/cloud-paks/1.0?topic=clusters-restricted-openshift-entitlement.

 ## Environments used for installation 💻